alex-petrenko/sample-factory/docs/09-environment-integrations/mujoco.md

 ### Running Experiments

 Run MuJoCo experiments with the scripts in `sf_examples.mujoco`.
-The default parameters have been chosen to match CleanRL's results in the report below.
+The default parameters have been chosen to match CleanRL's results in the report below (please note that we can achieve even faster training on a multi-core machine with more optimal parameters).

-To train a model in the `Ant-v4` enviornment:
+To train a model in the `Ant-v4` environment:

 ```
 python -m sf_examples.mujoco.train_mujoco --algo=APPO --env=mujoco_ant --experiment=<experiment_name>